YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 `public boolean purchaseProduct(Store store, Product product);`

 Purchase `product` from `store`; return `true` if the `store` has this `product` and the customer has enough money in the wallet to purchase this product; return `false` otherwise.
-Note that the shopping cart of this customer as well as his/her wallet should be updated accordingly.
+Note that the shopping cart of this customer as well as his/her wallet should be updated accordingly.In this method, use `updateWallet(float amount)` to update the wallet.

 For simplicity, **suppose a customer can purchase the same product only once**.

 `public void updateWallet(float amount);`

 Update the wallet of this customer.
 The amount could be positive (gaining money) or negative (consuming money).
+Assume that arguments are always valid.

 `public void viewShoppingCart(SortBy sortMethod);`